facebook/react-native-website/website/contributing/contributing-overview.md

 ---
+id: overview
-title: Contributing Intro
+title: Contributing Overview
 description: How to contribute to React Native
 ---

 <!-- alex disable simple simply -->

 Thank you for your interest in contributing to React Native!
 From commenting on and triaging issues, to reviewing and sending Pull Requests, all contributions are welcome.
 We aim to build a vibrant and inclusive [ecosystem of partners, core contributors, and community](https://github.com/facebook/react-native/blob/main/ECOSYSTEM.md) that goes beyond the main React Native GitHub repository.

 The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.

 Contributors and people new to open source alike will find the following guides especially useful: